sai-2409/sai-2409/README.md

 ### Hi there 👋
+# I am working on to build nuts empire across the world, while preparing to land a job at FAANG, to gain experience on working big tech company to apply skills into my own projects in future !

 <!--
 **sai-2409/sai-2409** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.